Aleosiss/rising_tides/ReadMe.md

 	- Shadow Strike does not highlight the tiles it can activate to.
 Should be possible without highlander, but a pain in the ass, so low priority.

 ###### Current Sprint Goals:
-	- Get the Faction in the game
+	- Get the Strategy Card interface working